protono/hello-algo/algos.md

 }
 ```

-8.1.3.
-Heap common applications
+#### 8.1.3 Heap common applications

 - **Priority queue**: The heap is usually used as the preferred data structure to implement the priority queue.
 The time complexity of its enqueue and dequeue operations is $O(log\,n)$, while the queue building operation is $O(log\,n)$.
 These operations are very efficient .
 - **Heap sorting**: Given a set of data, we can use that to build a heap, and then continuously take elements out of the heap to obtain ordered data.
 However, we usually use a more elegant way to implement heap sorting, see the subsequent heap sorting chapter for details.
-- Obtaining the largest k elements: This is a classic algorithm problem, and it is also a typical application, such as selecting the top 10 news as Weibo hot searches, selecting the top 10 sales items, etc.
+- **Obtaining the largest $k$ elements**: This is a classic algorithm problem, and it is also a typical application, such as selecting the top 10 news as Weibo hot searches, selecting the top 10 sales items, etc.

-8.2.
-Heap operation
+### 8.2 Heap operation

 If we want to generate a heap based on an input list, this process is called "heap building".

-8.2.1.
-Building from top to bottom
+#### 8.2.1 Building from top to bottom

 We first create an empty heap, then traverse the list, and perform a "heap operation" on each element in turn, that is, first add the element to the end of the heap, and then perform "bottom-to-top" heapization on the element.